Économie, investissement et finance

 Most developed economies have per capita gross domestic product more than ten times that of poorest countries

-Gross domestic product per capita, current prices, United States dollars, 2023
+Gross domestic product per capita, current prices, dollars, 2024

 UN Trade and Development, UNCTADstat.

-Large differences in gross domestic product (GDP) per capita persist throughout the world.
-In 2023, the majority of developed economies produced an output per person greater than $30 000, with economies in Eastern and Southern Europe as the main exception.
-By contrast, two in five developing economies in Africa recorded a per capita output of less than $1 000.
-Most developing economies in the Americas, Asia and Oceania reached an output higher than $3 000 per person.
+Significant disparities in gross domestic product (GDP) per capita persist throughout the world.
+In 2024, in the majority of developed economies, GDP per capita is greater than $30,000, with economies in Eastern and Southern Europe as the main exception.
+By contrast, almost 30% of developing economies in Africa recorded a per capita GDP of less than $1,000.
+In most developing economies in the Americas, Asia and Oceania, GDP per capita is greater than $3,000.

 World real gross domestic product, annual growth rate, percentage